JayeshTiwari03/Coin-Maker-App/README.md

 # Welcome to the **Coin Maker App**
-The App is deployed to GitHub Pages and can be accessed here -
+The App is deployed on _GitHub Pages_ and can be accessed here -

 [Coin Maker App](https://jayeshtiwari03.github.io/Coin-Maker-App/)